d33pthi/WindowsInstaller/README.txt

 Running Osdag:
 ==============

-After the installation is complete, you can run Osdag by one of the following methods:
+Once the installation is complete, you can run Osdag by running any of the following shortcuts:
 	a) Osdag desktop shortcut.
 	b) Start menu shortcut.
 	c) Osdag shortcut in the Osdag installation directory.